vinhisreal/vinhisreal/README.md

 </div>
 ### 👀 About Me

 Hi there!
-I'm [Your Name], a passionate individual interested in the fields of Data Science, AI, and Web Application Development.
+I'm Wzinh, a passionate individual interested in the fields of Data Science, AI, and Web Application Development.
 Here's a little bit about me:

 - 🌱 I'm currently focusing on learning and developing my skills in Data Science and Machine Learning.
 - 💞️ I’m eager to collaborate on projects related to data analysis, artificial intelligence, or web application development.